Abdul Hafeez Kardar: Later career

 Kardar was a strong supporter of Mohammad Ali Jinnah and a firm believer in the idea of Muslim glory in India.
 He ventured into politics and served as the president of the Pakistan Cricket Board (PCB) from 1972 to 1977.
 His tenure was notable for advocating increased representation of Asian and African cricketing nations within the International Cricket Council (ICC).
 However, he was forced to resign in 1977 following an embarrassing pay dispute with the players.

 In addition to his cricketing and administrative roles, Kardar was actively involved in charitable and social development causes.
 In the final years of his life, he served as Pakistan's ambassador to Switzerland.
 He died in his hometown of Lahore in 1996.

 Kardar is widely credited with popularizing cricket among the Pakistani people, mentoring some of the nation's greatest cricketers and nurturing young talent.
 His stewardship of the Pakistan team and the PCB during its formative years helped establish a culture of pride and professionalism in the sport.
 He was also elected to the Provincial Assembly of Punjab in 1970 on a Pakistan Peoples Party (PPP) ticket and served in the provincial cabinet as a minister.

 Private life

-Kardar was married twice.
-His first marriage was to an English woman, Helen Rosemary Hastilow, the daughter of Cyril Hastilow, chairman of Warwickshire County Cricket Club.
-His second marriage was to a Pakistani woman, Shahzadi, the sister of Pakistani cricketer Zulfiqar Ahmed.
+Kardar married twice.
+He married Shahzadi, the sister of Pakistani cricketer Zulfiqar Ahmed, in 1951.
+His second was to Helen Hastilow, the daughter of Alec Hastilow, chairman of Warwickshire County Cricket Club, in 1954.
 He had at least one son, Shahid Hafeez Kardar, who is a prominent economist.